-The City of Prince George occupies 328 square kilometers and has a population of 71,974.
-There are four representatives on the Regional District Board: Mayor Lyn Hall and Councilors Frank Everitt, Albert Koehler and Murry Krause.
+The City of Prince George occupies 328 square kilometres and has a population of 71,974.
+There are four representatives on the Regional District Board: Mayor Lyn Hall and Councillors Frank Everitt, Albert Koehler and Murry Krause.

-The District of Mackenzie has a population of 3507 and occupies 213 square kilometers.
+The District of Mackenzie has a population of 3507 and occupies 213 square kilometres.
 The District is represented on the Regional District Board by Mayor Pat Crook.